 Constipation is a major problem for the elderly.
-In 2012, Canadian researchers embarked on a large-scale study of the health effects of aging and interviewed several thousand people aged 65 and older.
-Unfortunately, constipation was found to be a common complaint.
+In 2012, Canadian researchers embarked on a large scale study of the health effects of aging and interviewed several thousand people aged 65 and older.
+Unfortunately, constipation was found to be a common complaint that affected quality of life.

 Why is Constipation a Problem for the Elderly?